 Millennials are running in droves to liturgical churches.

-Ancient prayers and Anglican liturgies are currently very attractive to younger Christians.
+Ancient and Anglican liturgies are currently very attractive to younger Christians.

 It saturates the Christian in the depth of the Christian tradition.

-This will draw younger people who want to try a new, fresh approach to prayer.
+This will draw in a younger audience who want to try a new, fresh approach to prayer.
 It also guarantees to newcomers that prayer won’t get lost in the humdrum of warbling that often happens during mission-less prayer meetings.

 This statement draws attendants interested in building relationships and deepening their own discipleship.
 Sometimes, we think of prayer meetings as get-togethers of the deeply mature Christians.
 But if it’s done correctly, the beginner believer has a primal need to meet in prayer.

-Everyone needs prayer, and it is the job of the prayer meeting organizer to explain why:
+Everyone needs prayer, and it is the job of the organizer to explain why: